laurie-hedge/tinyqv-dwarf-peripheral/docs/info.md

 ### STATUS

 This register contains the current state of the peripheral.
 It should generally be polled before writing to PROGRAM_CODE, to ensure that the peripheral is ready to receive more code and that any responses from the peripheral are handled.
-It can also be written with any value to continue after STATUS_EMIT_ROW.

-**Status Codes**
+Writing any value with a valid aligned access to any part of this register will clear the STATUS_EMIT_ROW state and cause the peripheral to resume running.

+#### Status Codes

 | Code | Name            | Description |
 |------|-----------------|-------------|